cbshuman/CreativeProject3/README.md

 # CreativeProject3

-Old school project, meant to emulate old digital pet projects.
+Old school project, meant to emulate digital pet keychains in a web-browser.